nutanix/blueprints/README.rst

 Changelog
 =========

+- 2018.09.17: Complete resdesign of both Ansible and SaltStack blueprints
 - 2018.09.17: v2 of SaltStack Website uploaded.
 Complete redesign of app.
 - 2018.09.12: Migrated all blueprints from old "Automation" repo to https://github.com/nutanix/blueprints (this repo)